 Cerebral palsy primarily affects motor performance due to anomalies in brain development, impacting the patient’s ability to perform functional movements.

-Therapeutic intervention is critical and often involves a team of healthcare professionals, including physical therapists and occupational therapists.
+Therapeutic intervention is critical and often involves a team of healthcare professionals, including physical and occupational therapists.
 These specialists work to enhance sensory inputs and correct movement patterns through tailored exercises and technologies.

 One cause of cerebral palsy is stroke, which occurs when blood flow to the brain is disrupted, often due to a damaged blood vessel.